Information Security Standard M6

 5. WAP and wireless controller management must be handled as follows:

-1. utilize secure protocols such as HTTPS, SSH, and CAPWAP;
+1. secure protocols such as HTTPS, SSH and CAPWAP must be utilized;

 2. management must only be over the LAN interface;

-6. The use of Telnet or other insecure protocols is prohibited.
+6. The use of Telnet and other insecure protocols is prohibited.

 Security Updates